tymyrddin/purple/source/docs/distribution-networks/operating-context/system-composition/index.rst

 .. image:: /_static/images/distribution-system-composition.png

 The stack splits cleanly into a confident half and an operational-technology heart.
-The confident half is well attested from procurement, careers pages and adverts: an SAP core on Azure for enterprise and market, GE Smallworld with Lovion and IBM Maximo for the network model and asset register, and a Landis+Gyr, Iskraemeco, Kaifa and Sagemcom metering base over Utility Connect's CDMA network.
+The confident half comes straight from procurement, careers pages and adverts: an SAP core on Azure for enterprise and market, GE Smallworld with Lovion and IBM Maximo for the network model and asset register, and a Landis+Gyr, Iskraemeco, Kaifa and Sagemcom metering base over Utility Connect's CDMA network.
 The heart took longer to pin but now resolves: Alstom's e-terra runs SCADA, EMS and DMS, now under GE Vernova, with e-terracontrol's own SQL Server historian.
 What stays open is